mscaudill/tabbed/paper/paper.md

 # Summary
 Delimiter separated value (DSV) text files are ubiquitous for representing tabular data.
-For example, a search of Github.com for comma separated value files, a subset of the DSV format, returns 75 million matches.
+For example, a search of GitHub for comma separated value files, a subset of the DSV format, returns 75 million matches.
 They are simple to create, easy to share, and can encode a variety of data types.
 Despite their broad use, variability in the formatting and structure of DSV files has